Unlimited Refuse Collection

 - Construction material is limited to two cubic yards (about eight 33-gallon-sized cans).

-- Paint is accepted.
+- Dried paint is accepted.
 Please note that there can be no residual liquids, all paint must be dried out and can be done by mixing kitty litter in the paint a few days prior.

 - If you put out refuse and it is removed from containers or un-bundled by scavengers, it is your responsibility to put the items back into containers or re-bundle them.